-The area encompassed by the Arctic Circle is approximately six percent of Earth’s surface area—about the same as the continent of Africa—yet no part of the planet is untouched by this unique and rapidly changing region.
+The area encompassed by the Arctic Circle is approximately four percent of Earth’s surface area—a little less than the continent of Africa—yet no part of the planet is untouched by this unique and rapidly changing region.

 Sea level rise